Archdiocesan Educational Fund

 Mobile: 215-870-0794Apply Now!

-The Archdiocesan Educational Fund recently broadened its scope by encouraging proposals for programmatic initiatives that spur fresh thinking and new action in Catholic education.
+The Archdiocesan Educational Fund encourages proposals for programmatic initiatives that spur fresh thinking and new action in Catholic education and ministry.

-Grants are awarded on a one-time basis for a one-year period.
+Grants are awarded on a one-time basis and generally for a one-year period.

 The Archdiocesan Educational Fund will also approach appropriate organizations with funding to explore solutions to various issues affecting Catholic education or youth, or to carry out the overall mission of the Fund to improve and raise the knowledge of our Catholic faith and make it a more meaningful part of our lives.